broxus/octusbridge-solana-docs/programs/token_proxy.md

     * `Processed` - all funds were successfully transferred to user.
     * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
     * `Pending` - there is not enough funds on vault to process the withdrawal.
-    * `Waiting for approve` - withdraw amount is bigger than the limit
+    * `Waiting for approve` - withdrawal amount is bigger than the limit

 ## Methods